jmwang0117/AGRNav/README.md

 /root/AGRNav/src/perception/script/pointcloud_listener.py
 ```

-7. Download the SCONet pre-trained model to the folder below
+7. SCONet pre-trained model is in the folder below:
 ```
 /root/AGRNav/src/perception/SCONet/network/weights
 ```
-8. If you want to use our 3D AGR model, please download the AGR model to the folder below
+8. If you want to use our 3D AGR model, please download the AGR model to the folder below:
 ```
 /root/AGRNav/src/uav_simulator/Utils/odom_visualization/meshes
 ```